MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 Let's try them!

 The following command starts a simple publisher.
 A publisher is a component that is responsible for sending messages (in this example a string) over a specific topic (in this example the topic's name is `chatter`) to other nodes in the system.
 It is part of the publish-subscribe communication model, where publishers send data to topics, and subscribers listen to those topics to receive the data.

+> Publish-subscribe models are asynchronous, one-to-many or many-to-many interaction where the publishers don't know how many publishers there are (if any).
+Therefore publisher never expects any response or confirmation from the subscribers.

+Now, let1s run the demo publisher:

 ```bash
 ros2 run demo_nodes_cpp talker
 ```